farkmarnum/transit_data_access/README.md

 See it in action: [Transit Data Access](http://www.markfarnum.com)

-Transit Data Access is a powerful web app that gives users access to the full GTFS realtime data feed of a transit system.
+Transit Data Access is a lightweight web app that gives users access to the full GTFS realtime data feed of a transit system.
 Instead of being forced to wait for a server to respond to queries about arrivals, route-planning, etc, users already have all the data they need -- as up